MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 * Application Insights
 * Log Analytics workspaces

+> [!NOTE]
+> Modern implementations of Application Insights store data in a [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview#overview-of-log-analytics-in-azure-monitor) workspace.
+Keep Log Analytics as a critical dependency on Application Insights when evaluating your metrics.
+For more information, see [Azure Well-Architected Framework perspective on Log Analytics](azure-log-analytics.md).

 ## Reliability

 The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures**.